-Whilst we understand that the IASB aims to reduce the use of judgement in determining whether the nature of expense method or the function of expense method should be used, we do not consider that the proposals will achieve the desired objective and therefore we disagree with the proposals.
+Whilst we understand that the IASB aims at further reducing the use of judgement in determining whether the nature of expense method or the function of expense method should be used per current IAS 1, we do not consider that the suggested additions in the ED will achieve the desired objective and therefore disagree with the proposals.
 As explained in more detail below, we doubt that the proposals will help an entity to decide whether to present its operating expenses using the nature of expense method or the function of expense method of analysis.
-Hence, we do not believe that the proposals will lead to significant changes in practice regarding the presentation method selected.
+Hence, we do not believe that the proposals will lead to significant changes in practice regarding the presentation method currently selected.

-We understand from the proposals that the IASB aims to strengthen the existing requirements, as investors have raised concerns that, in practice, companies may not choose the method that provides the most useful information in their circumstances (ref.
+We understand from the proposals that the IASB aims at strengthening the existing requirements, as investors have raised concerns that, in practice, companies may not choose the method that provides the most useful information in their circumstances (ref.
 IASB, Snapshot: General Presentation and Disclosures, p.
 9).
 Consequently, the IASB emphasises that the selection of the method is not a free choice and provides a set of indicators to help entities assess which method provides the most useful information to the users of their financial statements.